hewner/csse403/ClassOutline.md

 ## The basics

-This command can let you debug a process you are starting&#x2026;
+This command can let you debug a process you are starting:

     7> dbg:c(mergesort,basic1_test,[],[s,r]).
     (<0.193.0>) <0.194.0> ! {sort,[2,5,7],<0.193.0>}